Reza Farahan And Mercedes ‘MJ’ Javid Don’t Give Shervin Roohparvar And Annalise Carbone Much Hope

 In the latest Shahs of Sunset episode, Golnesa “GG” Gharachedaghi, one of Shervin’s closest friends among the cast, confronted Annalise, right in front of Shervin, about the rumors that Shervin cheated on her.
 Golnesa asked Annalise when she’ll get to the point of deciding whether to believe the rumors and what to do about the relationship.
 Annalise decided to stick by Shervin, who maintained his innocence.

 While Reza Farahan and Mercedes “MJ” Javid spoke about Shervin and Annalise in the after show video as if they are still in a relationship, perhaps they just didn’t want to give away a spoiler?
-For in media interviews and social media, Shervin Roohparvar and Annalise Carbone have been careful to not reveal whether they are still together to this day.
-Golnesa “GG” Gharachedaghi did, however, reveal earlier this month via an Instagram post that she’s visiting Annalise in Australia soon.
+In media interviews and social media, Shervin Roohparvar and Annalise Carbone have been careful to not reveal whether they are still together to this day.
+Golnesa “GG” Gharachedaghi did, however, reveal earlier this month via an Instagram post, that she’s visiting Annalise in Australia soon.
 Perhaps GG is going with Shervin?

 [Featured Image by Matt Winkelmeyer/Getty Images for Babes For Boobs]